On quiver Grassmannians and orbit closures for gen-finite modules: Desingularisation of quiver Grassmannians

 As in Theorem~\ref{Gr-smooth}, let $E$ be the cogenerator given by the direct sum of indecomposables in $\gen(M)$ together with any remaining indecomposable injectives.
 As usual, let $B$ be the cogenerator-tilted algebra of $E$, with special idempotent $e$ and associated intermediate extension $c$.
-Write $(d,s_i)= \Dim c(M) - \Dim c(N_i)$, and consider the algebraic map
+Write $(d,s_i)= \Dim c(M) - \Dim c(N_i)$, which has positive components since $c$ preserves epimorphisms, and consider the algebraic map

 induced by $e$.
 This is a projective map since it is an algebraic map between projective varieties, and it restricts to a projective map

 Since $\clgrstrat{N_i}$ is an irreducible component of $\Gra{A}{M}{d}$, each $\grstrat{c(N_i)}$ contains a non-empty open subset, so $\clgrstrat{c(N_i)}$ is also an irreducible component---since $\Gra{B}{c(M)}{d,s_i}$ is smooth by Theorem~\ref{Gr-smooth} it is even a connected component.
 Furthermore, $p_i$ is an isomorphism over an open subset of $\grstrat{N_i}$, by dualising the argument of \cite[Thm.~7.1(3)]{CBSa}.